• Skip to primary navigation

 • Seasoning - With a bit of salt, pepper, and dried oregano, these brats take the sauce over the top.
 Feel free to add any other favorites you have.

-• Vegan Beer - Pour in half of your favorite vegan beer and then drink the rest!
+• Vegan Beer – Pour in half of your favorite vegan beer and then drink the rest!
 Many beers are vegan, but you might check their website to verify this.
-Non-alcoholic beer works as well, which is what I always use.
+Non-alcoholic beer works as well, which is what I tend to use.
 Another option is vegetable broth.

 • Brown Sugar - Adds a perfect amount of sweetness to the dish.
 Light or dark works here.
 Other sweeteners such as cane sugar, agave, or even maple syrup can be used.